 The American Association of State Service Commissions (ASC) is a nonpartisan, nonprofit organization representing and promoting state service commissions across the United States.
 ASC is a peer network of governor-appointed commissioners and staff of the State Commissions committed to working on national representation and advocacy of national service and volunteerism, and peer-to-peer support.
-They organize the annual Southwestern Pacific National Training Conference Program Directors attend each year and provide the Member Assistance Program (MAP) that can be made available to members providing them with on-demand counseling services.
+They organize the annual Pacific-Southwest National Training Conference that Program Directors attend each year and provide the Member Assistance Program (MAP) that is required to be made available to members providing them with on-demand counseling services.